keyboard_arrow_up

 Side Play

-The amount of leaf movement perpendicular to the pin.
+The extent of movement the hinge leaves have perpendicular to the pin.

 Spun Pin

-Cold forming the end pins to a diameter larger than the inside portion to prevent axial movement.
-Mostly used for tamper-proofing.
+A hinge pin that undergoes cold forming at the ends, expanding its diameter beyond the inside portion to prevent axial movement.
+This method is often used for tamper-proofing.

 Spun Ends